MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/queue-entities.md

 <a name="BKMK_Inheriting"></a>
 ## Inherit privileges and provide limited access to a queue
  A queue and a queue item have a parental relationship in which operations on the parent queue record are propagated to the child queue item records.
-For more information about parental relationships and cascading rules, see [Entity Relationship Behavior](entity-relationship-behavior.md).

 > [!NOTE]
 >  In this particular parental relationship, only the Delete action is cascaded from the parent queue entity to the child queue item entity.
 Other actions, such as Assign, Merge or Share are not cascaded.